HatemHaddad/general/README.md

 # general
-# for loop for a list
+# For loop for a list
 # list
 areas = [11.25, 18.0, 20.0, 10.75, 9.50]